 Evaluating the Effectiveness

-The internal reporting Praising Stars© system is always used to assess students’ progress throughout the year.
-82 students qualified for Catch Up support.
-All 82 students were below average the Average Scaled Score in Reading and Mathematics at KS2.
-The latest Praising Stars report shows that 46.3% nearly half of the cohort of students are predicted to achieve at least a grade 4 in both English & Mathematics.
-Equally 68.3% of this cohort are now predicted to achieve a 4+ in English and 60% are predicted to achieve a 4+ in Maths.
-It is also important to note that students Progress 8 is +0.27.
+The internal reporting Praising Stars© system is always used to assess students’ progress throughout the year, this is based on age related expectations.
+70 students qualified for Catch Up support during the last academic year.
+These students were below average the Average Scaled Score in Reading and Mathematics at KS2.
+The latest Praising Stars report shows that 55.7%, just over half of the cohort of students are predicted to achieve at least a grade 4 in both English & Mathematics.
+Equally 68.3% of this cohort are now predicted to achieve at least a grade 5 in English and 41.4% are predicted to achieve a grade 5 in Maths.
+It is also important to note that the Progress 8 score for this cohort of students is +0.80.
 This demonstrates that the interventions being implemented are having significant impact and is enabling learners to Catch Up with their peers.

 Year 7 Numeracy Catch Up Students Progress